jamebobob/openclaw-privacy-protocol/README.md

 The protocol was co-authored by a human, his agent, and a separate Claude session reviewing for gaps.
 The agent contributed the three-zone model and the "first name or context, not both" rule.
 The human caught the initial violations and set the scope.
 Claude structured the document and found edge cases.

-No prior art was found for AI behavioral privacy rules as of March 2026.
-If you find earlier work, open an issue.

 ## License

 MIT